About Precision Fermentation: Leadership

 Bruce Popky, Director of Marketing

 Bruce heads all strategic and operational marketing efforts for Precision Fermentation.
 He is a seasoned marketer with over 20 years of experience connecting technology solutions with market opportunities and customers.
-Previously, he served as Director of Marketing Strategy for eG Innovations, a global datacenter performance-monitoring software provider, and throughout his career he has provided marketing leadership and tactical direction for technology-driven businesses across many industries, including IT, financial services, commercial printing, healthcare, wholesale distribution, and entertainment.
+Previously, he served as Director of Marketing Strategy for eG Innovations, a global IT performance-monitoring software provider, and throughout his career he has provided marketing leadership and tactical direction for technology-driven businesses across many industries, including IT, financial services, commercial printing, healthcare, wholesale distribution, and entertainment.
 Bruce received his B.A. in Philosophy from Dickinson College.
-His favorite beer is double IPA and he also enjoys creative stouts.
+His favorite beer is double IPA and he also enjoys sours and creative stouts.

 Dave Morris, Lead Engineer and Fermentation Specialist